alexsasharegan/vue-transmit/README.md

 # Vue-Transmit

-A Vue.js drag & drop uploader based on Dropzone.js.
-Many thanks to [Matias Meno](https://gitlab.com/meno/dropzone/tree/master) for paving the way with the original library!
-[Check it out](https://gitlab.com/meno/dropzone/tree/master) for any of your non-vue projects. 😉
+A Vue.js drag & drop uploader based on Dropzone.js (`~26kB`, `~9kB` gzipped).
+Many thanks to [Matias Meno](https://gitlab.com/meno/dropzone/tree/master) for paving the way with the original Dropzone.js!
+[Check it out](https://gitlab.com/meno/dropzone/tree/master) for any of your non-vue projects. 🙌

 ## Features